The capital of Brazil, Brasília.

 Mamo

-A traveler who goes to meet animals around the world.
-Had a dream of seeing African elephants in the savannah since childhood and participated in the first safari in Tanzania as a university student.
-Became passionate about traveling to observe animals, visiting over 100 national parks, zoos, and animal-related facilities.
-Also experienced in traveling around the world and has conquered all 47 prefectures of Japan.
+A traveler who journeys around the world to meet animals.
+As a child, I dreamed of seeing African elephants on the savanna, and as a university student, I joined my first safari in Tanzania.
+Since then, I have become passionate about traveling to observe animals, and have visited over 100 national parks, zoos, and animal-related facilities.
+I have also traveled around the world and visited all 47 prefectures of Japan.